countpauper/countpauper/Angel/Design/Language Design.md

 music.composer($X)?
 > X = bach
 ```
-This use of the `.` operator is in general used to access the elements in a set or a map
+This use of the `.` operator is in general used to access the elements in a set or a map.
+Every set is a map that can
+be accessed with this operator.
+Like namespaces the default value is true and accessing a set element that is not
+in it evaluates to false, just like an undefined axiom.
+This automatically functions as set presence test and the
+@ operator may not even be needed for this (but still for lists).

 ```
 cat: {ginny, max}
 fuzzy: {ginny: true, cheese:false}